-This topic provides a brief introduction about the upload and download process of the MaxCompute system data, including service connection, SDKs, tools, and cloud data migration.
+This topic provides an overview of the upload and download processes of MaxCompute system data, including service connection information, SDKs, tools, and how to migrate data to the cloud.

 - DataHub tools